-Today, over three million customers and members in the United Kingdom, Canada and the United States benefit from the foundation of experience, expertise and reliability we have built over two centuries.
+Today, over two million members in the United Kingdom, Canada and the United States benefit from the foundation of experience, expertise and reliability we have built over two centuries.
 During this time, we have remained steadfast in our commitment to help improve family well-being, and each year we invest millions to support causes that enrich the lives of families and communities.